cwatkins/grammarly-for-developers/examples/editor-sdk-react-stats/readme.md

 **Note**: The `session-stats` and `document-stats` events are only emitted for applications on the [Plus plan](https://developer.grammarly.com/plans).
 Check out the [Custom Events](https://developer.grammarly.com/docs/events#custom-events) documentation page for a full list of events.

-## Try the demo

-You can try the demo in [CodeSandbox](https://codesandbox.io/s/github/grammarly/grammarly-for-developers/tree/main/examples/editor-sdk-react-stats?file=/src/Editor.js).

 ## How it works

 The `<GrammarlyEditorPlugin>` React component contains callback props for events that are emitted by the Text Editor Plugin.
 As an example, the [onSessionStats](https://developer.grammarly.com/docs/api/editor-sdk/grammarlyeditorplugincallbacks#onsessionstats) and [onDocumentStats](https://developer.grammarly.com/docs/api/editor-sdk/grammarlyeditorplugincallbacks#ondocumentstats) callbacks listen for and handle the `session-stats` and `document-stats` events.